Academy of Saint Elizabeth: Athletics

 The Academy of Saint Elizabeth Panthers compete in the Northwest Jersey Athletic Conference (NJAC), New Jersey Independent Schools Athletic Association (NJISAA), and North Jersey Interscholastic Girls Lacrosse League (NJIGLL).
 More than 75% of students at the academy partake in at least one interscholastic sport.

 The academy offers a range of sports including soccer, volleyball, field hockey, tennis, equestrian sports, basketball, swimming, lacrosse, softball, and track and field.

-The school participates as the host school / lead agency for a joint cooperative field hockey team with Morris Catholic High School, while Morris Catholic is the host school for joint cross country running and ice hockey teams.
+The school participates as the host school/lead agency for a joint cooperative field hockey team with Morris Catholic High School, while Morris Catholic is the host school for joint cross-country running and ice hockey teams.
 All of these co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The swimming team won the state Non-Public B state championship in 1999 and 2005.
 The 1999 team was awarded the Non-Public B title by the NJSIAA.
 In 2005, the team won the Non-Public B title with a 107–63 win in the finals against Bishop Eustace.
 The swim team won six straight Northern Hills Conference Championships (2002–2007) and came in second in the 2007 Morris County Championships.

 The academy's basketball team faced Stuart Country Day School in the Prep B tournament finals in the 2017–2018 season.

 The tennis team won a division title in the NJAC Independent Division in 2014.

 The academy has an equestrian team, which practices through the fall and winter seasons.
 The team practices and competes at Lord Stirling Stables in Basking Ridge.

 Academics and curriculum

 The academy requires four years each of mathematics, English, and religious studies.
 Other requirements are three years each of physical education and social studies.
 The social studies requirements are one year of world history and two years of U.S. history.
 The academy also requires three years of sciences; options include biology, chemistry, and physics.
-It also requires at least two years of the same foreign language, which include French, Latin, and Spanish, but three total years of a foreign language.
-At least one full year of art class is required, as well as five semesters of fitness/wellness and a full year of technology.
+It also requires at least two years of the same foreign language (French, Latin, or Spanish), but three total years of a foreign language.
+At least one full year of art class, five semesters of fitness/wellness, and a full year of technology are required.

-Juniors, seniors, and sophomores may take college preparatory, honors, or advanced placement courses, while freshmen are limited to college preparatory and honors courses.
-College courses include those entitled, Children of Abraham, Bioethics, New Testament Honors, Modern European History: The Western Response, and The Reading Life: Identity in the Graphic Novel.
-The academy offers 11 advanced placement courses options include: Calculus AB and BC, AP Latin, AP French, Spanish Literature, Literature and Composition, Language and Composition, U.S. History, European History, Chemistry, and Biology.
+Sophomores, juniors, and seniors may take college preparatory, honors, or advanced placement courses, while freshmen are limited to college preparatory and honors courses.
+College courses include Bioethics and New Testament Honors.
+The Academy offers advanced placement (AP) courses: AP Calculus AB, AP Calculus BC, AP Latin, AP French Language and Culture, AP Spanish Language and Culture, AP English Literature and Composition, AP English Language and Composition, AP Human Geography, AP United States History, AP United States Government and Politics, AP Statistics, AP Biology, AP Chemistry, AP Environmental Science, AP Psychology.